(Photo by Ezra Shaw/Getty Images)

 Surprise item you’ll have to leave home: Noisemaking devices

-Still have World Cup fever?
-Me neither, but if you do you better leave the vuvuzela at home.
-Everyone’s favorite horn, in addition to items such as whistles will not be allowed past the gates.
+Better leave the vuvuzela at home.
+Everyone's favorite horn, in addition to items such as whistles will not be allowed past the gates.

 Surprise item you can bring in: Not much

-Where to meet at Citi Field: The Old Home Run Apple or McFadden’s
+Where to Meet at Citi Field: The Old Home Run Apple or McFadden's

 Photo by Jim McIsaac/Getty Images

-Fastest way to the Grandstand: Elevators on the Field Level
+Fastest Way to the Grandstand: Elevators on the Field Level

 Entering through the Rotunda really leaves you no way to get to any seating areas without taking the large staircases or the escalator, but the field level does have elevators dotted along the right and left field lines that will spare you the need to go up the multiple escalators required to eventually reach the Promenade Level.

-Fastest way to the outfield: Left, Right and Bullpen Gates
+Fastest Way to the Outfield: Left, Right and Bullpen Gates

 Photo by Mike Stobe/Getty Images